Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Statefinder diagnostic to Spinor Quintom models

-Hereinafter, we will study the statefinder diagnostic for the Spinor Quintom models with three different potentials.
-Firstly, we discuss the Quintom-A model with the form of potential $V=V_0[(\bar\psi\psi-b)^2+c]$, where $V_0$, $b$, $c$ are undefined parameter.
-In Fig. \ref{Fig:fig4} and Fig. \ref{Fig:fig5}, we show the time evolution of statefinder pair $\{r,s\}$ and $\{r,q\}$.
-One can see in $r-s$ diagram the trajectory of this case will be close to the LCDM fixed point.
+Hereinafter, we study the statefinder diagnostic for the Spinor Quintom models in three different potentials.
+Firstly, we discuss the Quintom-A model with the form of potential $V=V_0[(\bar\psi\psi-b)^2+c]$, where $V_0$, $b$, $c$ are undefined parameters.
+In Fig. \ref{Fig:fig4}, we show the time evolution of statefinder pair $\{r,s\}$ and $\{r,q\}$.
+In the left figure of Fig. \ref{Fig:fig4}, the LCDM scenario corresponds to a fixed point $s=0,~r=1$.
+It can be found that $r$ monotonically decreases with $s$ from today to the point of LCDM along the trajectory of Spinor Quintom-A model in $r-s$ plane.
+The current value also can be presented.

-Next, the trajectories of Spinor Quintom-B model with potential $V=V_0[-(\bar\psi\psi-b)\bar\psi\psi+c]$ will be plotted.
-In numerical calculations, we take the same value with Quintom-A model.
-It can be seen that the evolutionary graphics of Quintom-B is roughly opposite to that of Quintom-A in both $\{r,s\}$ and $\{r,q\}$ diagrams, see Fig. \ref{Fig:fig6} and Fig. \ref{Fig:fig7} for a clear cognition.
+Next, the trajectories of Spinor Quintom-B model with potential $V=V_0[-(\bar\psi\psi-b)\bar\psi\psi+c]$ are plotted.
+In numerical calculations, we take the same value as Quintom-A model.
+It can be seen that the evolutionary graphics of Quintom-B is roughly opposite to that of Quintom-A in both $\{r,s\}$ and $\{r,q\}$ planes (See Fig. \ref{Fig:fig5} for a clear image).
+On the contrary, $r$ monotonically increases with $s$ from today to the point of $(0,1)$ corresponding to LCDM.
+Furthermore, this trajectory is always below that of the standard cold dark matter(SCDM).

-Finally, we turn to the case of crossing the cosmological boundary two times.
-The phase portraits of $\{r,s\}$ and $\{r,q\}$ are presented in Fig. \ref{Fig:fig8} and Fig. \ref{Fig:fig9} respectively, where the values of parameters are also the same with those of the case of Quintom-A.
+Finally, we turn to the case of crossing the cosmological boundary twice.
+The phase portraits of $\{r,s\}$ and $\{r,q\}$ are presented in Fig. \ref{Fig:fig6}, respectively, where the values of parameters are also the same as those of the case of Quintom-A. In $r-s$ plane, we can see that $r$ also monotonically decreases with $s$ from today and then crosses the point of LCDM.
+And in final, it ends at this point.
+While for $r-q$ diagram, both our model and LCDM evolve to a steady state cosmology(SS) at when $q=-1,~r=1$, i.e. the de Sitter expansion.

-We can see that in $r-s$ diagram either of the portraits is very close to the fixed point $\{r,s\}=\{1,0\}$ corresponding to the LCDM with FRW cosmological model at some period but not passing it.
+We can see that in $r-s$ diagram both of the two former models end their evolution at the fixed point $\{r,s\}=\{1,0\}$ corresponding to the LCDM.
 In the case of Quintom-A, it is found that the $r-s$ phase portrait is always in the region of negative $s$ and positive $r$.
 On the contrary, most of the $r(s)$ trajectories of Quintom-B lies in the opposite locations.
 While the third case gives another evolutionary portraits.
+From the above numerical analysis, we find that either of these Quintom model ends their evolution at a fixed point---LCDM, in according with a De Sitter space-time realized in the second section.